 MEMBERSHIP APPLICATIONS AND MANAGEMENT

-One becomes a member in categories in Section 1 through 3, by application through the National Association for Alcoholism and Drug Abuse Counselors (NAADAC), the National affiliate of CDPWS.
+One becomes a member by application through the National Association for Alcoholism and Drug Abuse Counselors (NAADAC), the National affiliate of CDPWS.
 All membership applications provide status in the national organization as well as CDPWS.
 Annual membership renewal is subsequently managed by NAADAC.

 ARTICLE IV - ELECTIONS

 A simple majority vote of the active membership voting is necessary to validate any election.
-An election will be taken by mail ballot.
-Ballots will be mailed to current members and postmarked no less than 45 days prior to the annual meeting and must be returned and postmarked no less than 30 days prior to the annual meeting.
-The sealed ballots will be held by the Secretary and delivered to a three member Committee, appointed by the president, comprised of active Board members who are not running for office, to tabulate the results.
+An election will be taken by ballot.
+Ballots will be sent to current members via documented mail or other electronic means no less than 45 days prior to the annual meeting and must be returned no less than 30 days prior to the annual meeting.
+The sealed ballots will be held by the Secretary and delivered to at least a two-member Committee, appointed by the president, comprised of active Board members who are not running for office, to tabulate the results.
 Election results will be announced at the annual business meeting.